-Pilot funding for the project came from SPARK, a program of The Sprout Fund.
-Project partners include Carlow University Department of Education, ASSET STEM Education, The Fred Rogers Center at St. Vincent College, Clarion University of PA, Children’s Museum of Pittsburgh, among others.
+Pilot funding for the project came in 2011 from SPARK, a previous program of The Sprout Fund.
+From 2011-2017, project partners included Pittsburgh Public Schools, Carnegie Mellon University's CREATE Lab, ASSET STEM Education, The Fred Rogers Center at St. Vincent College, Pennsylvania Association for the Education of Young Children, Clarion University of PA, Children’s Museum of Pittsburgh, among others.

 During this same timeframe (2011-2017), Children's Innovation Project was generously supported by Pittsburgh's foundation community.
 The Grable Foundation supported child and teacher learning at Pittsburgh Allegheny K-5 and other Pittsburgh Public Schools, including program evaluation and development with the Fred Rogers Center.
 Heinz Endowments supported the development of classroom materials and educational supports for both in-school and out- of-school communities.

 To learn more about Children's Innovation Project, please contact us: